Funding Local Organizations to Advance Health Equity through Academia-Based Partnerships

 Director, California Alliance of Academics and Communities for Public Health Equity

 The inaugural 2023 funding round prioritized projects that worked in one or more of the following areas: Building an equity-minded workforce; Climate change and environmental justice; and Violence prevention.
-Each project is a collaboration between a supported community organization and a California-based SPPH.
+Each project is a collaboration between a supported community organization, California-based SPPH and public health department.

-After a robust selection process with over 50 applicants, the Alliance announced the selection of seven organizations to receive grants totaling more than $130,000—who, collectively, are estimated to reach over 1 million Californians through their CAF projects.
+After a robust selection process with over 50 applicants, the Alliance announced seven organizations that received grants totaling more than $130,000—and who, collectively, are estimated to reach over 1 million Californians through their CAF projects.
 Selected projects cover a variety of regions throughout California and have a strong focus on historically excluded or marginalized communities and authentic community engagement.

 The funded CBOs include: